Harbour Air: Electric aviation

-In March 2019, Harbour Air announced plans to convert an aircraft to run on electricity, which would serve as a test prototype during a two-year duration regulatory approval process, and eventually hopes to convert its entire fleet to electric propulsion.
-The first plane to be converted is a de Havilland Canada DHC-2 Beaver.
+In March 2019, Harbour Air announced plans to convert an aircraft to run on electricity, which would serve as a test prototype during a two-year duration regulatory approval process, and eventually hoped to convert its entire fleet to electric propulsion.
+The first plane to be converted was a de Havilland Canada DHC-2 Beaver.

 The electric prototype made its first flight over 4 minutes off the Fraser River near Vancouver on December 10, 2019.

-The Pratt & Whitney R-985 Wasp Junior piston engine of the six-passenger ePlane is replaced by a 560 kW, 135 kg magni500, with swappable batteries allowing 30 min flights plus 30 min of reserve power.
+The Pratt & Whitney R-985 Wasp Junior piston engine of the six-passenger ePlane was replaced by a 560 kW, 135 kg magni500, with swappable batteries allowing 30 minute flights plus 30 minutes of reserve power.

-Harbour Air wants to convert all its 34 aircraft, including Beavers and Pratt & Whitney Canada PT6-powered Otters and Twin Otters.
+Harbour Air wants to convert all its aircraft, including Beavers and Pratt & Whitney Canada PT6-powered Otters and Twin Otters.

-The plane completed its first point-to-point flight, from Vancouver to Victoria Airport Water Aerodrome near Sidney on Vancouver Island, on August 18, 2022, travelling 72 km in 24 minutes.
-The aircraft was displayed at the British Columbia Aviation Museum open house on August 20.
+Three years later, the plane completed its first point-to-point test flight, from Vancouver to Victoria Airport Water Aerodrome near Sidney on Vancouver Island, on August 18, 2022, travelling 72 km in 24 minutes.
+The aircraft was displayed at the British Columbia Aviation Museum open house on August 20 the same year.